 Who are the Councillors?

-The Parish Council has 6 councillors.
+The Parish Council has 6 councillors and 1 vacancy.
 They are:

 - Annie Lee (Vice Chair)

 - Michael Wells

 - Richard Brown